Seizure clusters: what you need to know

 A woman looking into the distance after a seizure cluster

-Have you ever had more seizures than normal in a short space of time?
-This could mean you’ve had cluster seizures.
+Have you ever had several seizures in a short space of time?
+This could suggest that you have experienced cluster seizures.

-Seizure clusters can be dangerous, so it is important to take it seriously.
-If you have experienced a cluster, speak to your doctor about it as soon as possible.
+Seizure clusters can have negative consequences, so it is important to take them seriously.
+If you believe you have experienced a cluster, speak to your doctor about it as soon as possible.

 What are cluster seizures?